dceddia/dceddia.github.io/source/_posts/2014-12-06-weekend-launch-supr-ninja.markdown

 **6:50pm EST**<br>
 SSL cert has been created and installed.
 I could start messing around with Stripe now, but instead I'm going to work on the sales page design.
 Definitely more important.

+**7:40pm EST**<br>
+Working on the design for the sales page.
+It's going slower than I hoped, but I'm making progress.
+It's time for a dinner break.
+Back in a bit!